Emotional-Toys/l-code/README.md

-# r-code
+# letty-code

-A simplified interpreted scripting language.
+A simplified interpreted language for [letty](https://github.com/Emotional-Toys/animals-letty).

-## About R-Code
+## About L-Code

-The R-CODE SDK offers an environment to execute a simplified interpreted scripting language that can be used to program dot and other kinds of personal robots.
-You can use sensor data, variables, R-CODE's built-in commands, and more.
+The L-CODE SDK offers an environment to execute a simplified interpreted scripting language that can be used to program dot and other kinds of personal robots.
+You can use sensor data, variables, L-CODE's built-in commands, and more.
 You can customize dot to respond in customized ways or create animations with only a few lines of code.
-R-CODE is an interpreted language, so it is not recommended for complex calculations. although it does natively using its stack.
-The R-CODE program can be executed by copying it to a dot programming memory wafer with the R-CODE system runtime files.
-You can upload an R-CODE script to your dot by using a Bluetooth.
-This is the operating construct for our [letty](https://github.com/Emotional-Toys/animals-letty) robot.
+L-CODE is an interpreted language, so it is not recommended for complex calculations. although it does natively using its stack.
+The L-CODE program can be executed by copying it to a dot programming memory wafer with the L-CODE system runtime files.
+You can upload an L-CODE script to your dot by using a Bluetooth.
+This is the operating construct for our robotic product offerings, such as letty and [dot](https://github.com/Emotional-Toys/animals-dot).

 The code reference guide for version 0.1 is [here](/Reference.md).